g-nie/pynormalize/README.md

 # Pynormalize
 * Command line utility for audio normalization.
-It supports .mp3 and .flac files.
+It saves the metadata of the original files.
+MP3 and FLAC files are currently supported.

 # How to use it
 Either select multiple files to download : `pynormalize.py -f audio1.mp3 /dir/audio2.flac`